jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   - I use the `unittest.TestCase.assertEqual <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertEqual>`_ :doc:`method </functions/functions>` which checks if its 2 inputs are equal.
 It is similar to the statement ``assert x == y`` or asking ``is x equal to y?``
-  - there are two things passed to `assertEqual <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertEqual>`_ for evaluation in this case
+  - I am sending two things to `assertEqual <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertEqual>`_ for evaluation

     * first: ``calculator.add(0, 1)`` calls the ``add`` function in ``calculator.py`` with ``0`` and ``1`` as inputs
     * second: ``1`` is the expected result from calling the ``add`` function in ``calculator.py`` with ``0`` and ``1`` as inputs